 - Put myself in a distraction free zone.
 I will turn off my phone, close my door and just write for 20 minutes.

 - Find accountability partners.
 There are tons of groups on Facebook for writing support.
-I will find ONE of those groups to participate in.
-I will only use one group because if I join more than one I will just get distracted.
+I will find ONE of those groups to participate in and I will only use one group because if I join more than one I will just get distracted.

 Look at that!
-I just wrote my first blog post in ages.
-I am one step closer to beating my writer’s block.
+I just wrote my first blog post in ages and I am one step closer to beating my writer’s block.
 I will be back tomorrow.
 In the meantime, it’s time to edit and post.